Read This First

 Prompt 1: Many theistic ideologies make bold claims of answered prayer, divine protection, or superior knowledge for this life.
 However, fulfillment of these promises appear to dissipate under scrutiny.
 Provide a taxonomy of these types of promises common among these ideologies.

-The section turns on Answered Prayers, Divine Protection, and Superior Knowledge or Insight.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Answered Prayers, Divine Protection, and Superior Knowledge or Insight in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Answered Prayers distinct from Divine Protection.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Answered Prayers distinct from Divine Protection.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Health and Healing